FreddyMeijer/renamesubfolders/readme.md

 - Open the folder in which the git was cloned
 - Run the desired function by using e.g. `python3 addPrefix.py`

-## addPrefix.py
+## addPrefix (folder only)
 The user will be asked to select a rootfolder in which the folders will be renamed.
 After selection the user is asked to define a prefix (in terminal).
 After executing there will be a logfile created in the rootfolder with the name *logfile_add_prefix.log*

-## deletePrefix.py
-The user will be asked to select a rootfolder in which the folders will be renamed.
-After selection the user is asked to define a prefix (in terminal).
-The deletion of a part of the name (most likely the prefix) will be done from character one of the subfoldername.
-So for example:

-I have a subfolder with the following name *Freddy_personal_finance* and I run the script.
-The string I entered is *_personal_*.
-Nothing will happen.
-The correct prefix would be *Freddy_personal_*.
-If the script is executed with the correct prefix, the new name will be *finance*

-In the rootfolder there will be a logfile created with the name *logfile_delete_prefix.log*

-## deletePartOfName.py
+## deletePartOfName (folder and file)
-The user will be asked to select a rootfolder in which the folders will be renamed.
+The user will be asked to select a rootfolder in which the folders or files will be renamed.
 After selection the user is asked to define a string (in terminal).
 The deletion of a part of the name will be done when the string is found in the name.
 So for example:

 I have a subfolder with the following name *Freddy_personal_finance* and I run the script.
 The string I entered is *_personal_*, so the new name will be *Freddyfinance*